|

 - Tap “iCloud”, then tap “Documents & Data”, turn off “Use Cellular”.

 - Tap “Mail, Contacts, Calendars”.
 Tap “Fetch New Data”.
-Turn off “Push” and tap “Manually”.
+Turn off “Push” and tap “Manually” under Fetch.

 - Tap “iTunes & App Store”, then turn off “Use Cellular Data”.